|LTH ADVISORY, LLC | Cumming, GA||Partner||Jan 2023 – Present|

 - Creating a Digital Backbone.
 Developed and deployed a new POS platform with mobile capabilities, a new collections system, and a new proprietary credit system along with numerous platform upgrades such as Oracle Retail.
 This digitally integrated backbone is critical to omnichannel success.

-- Data Driven.
+- Creating Value from Data.
 Created a customer data hub enabling the Exchange to identify and support 18M new customers while adding social media analytics and an omnichannel loyalty program.